-After you frame the Image Map, enter the URL address that you want to go to when you click the Image Map.
+After you frame the Image Map, enter the URL address that you want to go to when you select the Image Map.
 You can also enter the rollover text that appears when you move your pointer over the Image Map.

 You can set up and manage the image map text using the Info Panel settings in the eCatalog screen.

 End users see your eCatalog in the eCatalog Viewer.
 If you are an administrator, you can configure the eCatalog Viewer.
 You can change its outline color and select a new “skin” to brand your eCatalog.
-Dynamic Media Classic comes with several “best practice” eCatalog Viewer Presets.
+Adobe Dynamic Media Classic comes with several “best practice” eCatalog Viewer Presets.
 You can choose one of these presets for displaying your eCatalogs.
 You can also create an eCatalog Viewer Preset of your own if you are an administrator.

 eCatalog Viewer Presets determine the style and behavior of your eCatalog Viewers.

 To find out how eCatalog Viewer Presets display your eCatalog, select your eCatalog in the Browse Panel, and then select Preview.
 The Preview screen opens in the default viewer.

 Notice the orientation, color scheme, what the controls for changing pages look like, and what pages look like when they are turned.